Kearsley partnering with University of Michigan

-The victory breaks Brandon High School’s eight-year reign as Flint Metro League cheer champion.
+The bowlers join the cheerleaders who are celebrating their Flint Metro League Cheer championship.
 In addition, Coach Carrie Seymour was named league Coach of the Year!

-The KHS wrestlers earned their second consecutive Flint Metro League wrestling championship Feb.
-4. The last time the wrestling program won back-to-back league titles was in 1991 and 1992.
+The KHS wrestlers earned their second consecutive Flint Metro League wrestling championship in February.
+The last time the wrestling program won back-to-back league titles was in 1991 and 1992.
 Coach Luther Brown also was named league Coach of the Year for the third year in a row.
 Congratulations!

 Kindergarten round-up scheduled for April